 If you are struggling to sleep, consider including workouts in your daily routine.
 Exercise has several health advantages.
-It keeps you fit, reduces the risk of diseases, and helps you sleep better.
-Physical exercises tire you out enough for a good night’s sleep, and better sleep boosts your physical and mental health.
+It keeps you fit, reduces the risk of diseases, and can help you sleep better.
+Physical exercises can tire you out which promotes a good night’s sleep, and better sleep boosts your physical and mental health.

 How Exercise Affects Sleep